actum/accessibility/README.md

 Our simplified WCAG documents can help you to learn the essential information to understand and develop more accessible websites.

-There are also videos (explaining the guidelines) available for each document.
+There are also videos (explaining the guidelines) available for each document - the videos and documents are made progressively.

 ### Inaccessible Components